mateateglovic/book-tracker-app/README.md

-# 📚 Book Tacker App
+# 📚 Book Tracker App

 A web application for managing books you've read – with the ability to add notes, ratings, and read dates.